openvino-dev-samples/deepseek-workshop.openvino/README.md

 # deepseek-workshop.openvino

-This repository is for the AIPC workshop with the series model of DeepSeek.
+This repository is for the AIPC workshop with the series of DeepSeek model.

 ## System